fitnr/svgis/docs/cli.rst

     xargs -n 4 svgis project --

 Keep in mind that when converting between projections, ``svgis bounds`` is lazy.
-The returned bounding box will cover the geometry, but for certain extreme reprojections it may include extra space.
+The returned bounding box will cover the geometry, but may include extra space.

 ::